OpenLiberty/liberty-tools-vscode/README.md

 | java.import.gradle.wrapper.enabled | Gradle commands executed by dev mode will honour this setting.
 If true, it tries to use `gradlew` if a Gradle wrapper file can be found.
 Otherwise it will use `gradle`. | [Language support for Java extension](https://marketplace.visualstudio.com/items?itemName=redhat.java)        |

 ## Requirements

+These requirements are bundled with Liberty Tools for Visual Studio Code during installation and are provided here for additional information.

 - [Tools for MicroProfile extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-microprofile)
 - [XML extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml)